Packing Materials you'll need for your move

 - Foam peanuts, Styrofoam pellets or air-popped popcorn for filling spaces in boxes.

-- Tissue and kraft paper for wrapping items.
+- Tissue and craft paper for wrapping items.

 - Corrugated paper rolls for figurines and fragile pieces.